greenonline/SevenSegmentSL1255/documentation/Readme.txt

   - Maybe pins are used by something else, inputs for example.
   - Need constructor to set the LSD pins and default the MSD pins.

-Better name for lite class:
+Better name for lite class?
+For example:
 Seg71255
 Seg7x25x
 ss1255